People who will not sustain trees will soon live in a world that will not sustain people.

 In and around trees, people feel they are a part of something bigger…

 The TreeSpirit Project MISSION:

-• To share the love of trees and nature in community gatherings, and in the resulting photographs;
+• SHARING the love of trees and nature in community gatherings, and with the resulting photographs;

-• To heighten people’s felt connection to the natural world;
+• HEIGHTENING people’s sensory and emotional connection to the natural world;